dkter/departure-board/README.md

 ## Building

-Create a file called `apikey.js` in `src/pkjs`, obtain a free Transitland API key from https://www.transit.land/, and put your key in the file like this:
+Create a file called `apikey.js` in `src/pkjs`, ~~obtain a free Transitland API key from https://www.transit.land/, and put your key in the file like this:~~

     exports.TRANSITLAND_KEY = "YOUR KEY GOES HERE"

+**(Update)** - At the moment, Transitland is no longer used and an API key is not needed.
+TransSee (described below) is now required.
+I may re-enable Transitland in the future but I moved off of it because it was somewhat slow and unreliable and didn't support real-time predictions in the way that I needed.

 If you have a [TransSee](https://transsee.ca) premium subscription, you can also add your TransSee user ID for real-time predictions: